Skip to main content

 How much does it cost to break a lease early?

-How do you get out of a lease agreement?
+How do you break a lease agreement?

 Get out of a lease by checking for an early termination clause, negotiating with your landlord, or finding a replacement tenant.
 Legal reasons like military deployment or uninhabitable conditions may allow you to break the lease without penalties.